 Thanksgiving has been an American tradition for many, many years.
 It is a day of celebrating the harvest and blessings of the past year.
 The day is celebrated with a traditional feast consisting of turkey, potatoes, stuffing, cranberries, and pumpkin pie.
-It is celebrated every fourth Thursday of November where families gather together for Thanksgiving dinner.
-Aside from the United States, it is also celebrated in Canada every second Monday in October.
+It is celebrated every fourth Thursday of November when families gather for Thanksgiving dinner.
+Aside from the United States, Canada celebrates it every second Monday in October.

 Family members travel across the country to celebrate this important day with their families.
-They gather and prepare meals together for thanksgiving dinner.
-According to the National Fire Prevention Association (NFPA), it is reported that there are as many as three times more fires during Thanksgiving than any other day.
-The reason for this is because of the fact that there are more cooks in the kitchen so to speak.
+They gather and prepare meals together for Thanksgiving dinner.
+According to the National Fire Prevention Association (NFPA), it is reported that there are as many as three times more fires during Thanksgiving than on any other day.
+The reason for this is the fact that there are more cooks in the kitchen, so to speak.
 Everyone is busy preparing food that the kitchen stove is working overtime.
 Too much heat and sometimes carelessness can result in fire.

 - Stay in the kitchen when you have something on the stove cooking.
 Avoid multitasking by leaving the kitchen to do something else.

-- Turkey takes time to cook and some people have the habit of leaving it in the oven and running some errands leaving your kitchen vulnerable.
+- Turkey takes time to cook; some people habitually leave it in the oven and run errands, leaving your kitchen vulnerable.